xunker/wayback-machine-machine/README.md

 Nice-to-have
 ============
+* Convert GIF89a to GIF87a (Netscape 1.0 may have a problem with them)
 * Tests
 * Make `queryURL()` not have to use *async* in order for node-persist to work.
 * Make persistant cache be optional via CLI switch